-Poultry Products
+Poultry and Poultry Products

-Revised 2018
+Revised 2024

-Poultry inspection regulations in the US are found in the Code of Federal Regulations under Title 9 (Animals and Animal Products), Part 381 (Poultry Products Inspection Regulations). https://www.gpo.gov/fdsys/pkg/CFR-2002-title9-vol2/xml/CFR-2002-title9-vol2-sec381-66.xml Some regulations specifically addressing cooling and freezing found in the CFR include the following.
+Poultry inspection regulations in the US are found in the Code of Federal Regulations (CFR) under Title 9 (Animals and Animal Products), Part 381 (Poultry Products Inspection Regulations).1 Some regulations specifically addressing cooling and freezing found in the CFR include the following.
+The thermal properties of poultry meat can be found in Table 1 and ideal storage conditions shown in Table 2.